ipunganwar/pwa-for-dummy/README.md

 | Notification Interaction | User interacts with displayed notification |
 | Background Sync | Service Worker receives background sync event (e.g. Internet Connection was restored) |
 | Service Worker Livecycle | Service Worker Phase changes |

+## Service Worker Lifecycle
+- Install - Trigger by the browser
+- Activate - Trigger by the browser
+- Fetch - Trigger by your web-app

+### Service Worker FAQ
+**Is the Service Worker installed everytime I refresh the page?**
+No, whilst the browser does of course (naturally) execute the `register()`  code everytime you refresh the page, it won't install the service worker if the service worker file hasn't changed.
+If it only changed by 1 byte though, it'll install it as a new service worker (but wait with the activation as explained).